urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

 "throws" keyword in methods declaration
-  The "throws Throwable" keyword can be added to a method signature to indicate that the method may cause an exception Methods with the "throws" keyword must be sorrounded in try-catch block when invoked, or their invoker method have the "throws" keyword also
+  The "throws Throwable" keyword can be added to a method signature to indicate that the method may cause an exception Methods with the "throws" keyword must be sorrounded in try-catch block when invoked,
+    or their invoker method have the "throws" keyword also

+Errors
+  Error is thrown in the program when hardware problems occur